 This ensures that your butter is both very cold, and also evenly dispersed and incorporated well into your dry ingredients.
 If the butter is too warm it will simply blend into the dry ingredients and those coveted layers formed by the steam and pockets of butter will be minimized.

-After you've combined your butter and dry ingredients together, put the bowl back in the refrigerator for at least 10 minutes to make sure the butter stays cold, insuring that the butter does not soften before placing the biscuits in the oven.
+After you've combined your butter and dry ingredients together, put the bowl back in the refrigerator for at least 10 minutes to make sure the butter stays cold, ensuring that the butter does not soften before placing the biscuits in the oven.

 You can even place your buttermilk, milk or milk substitute into the freezer for a little while to make sure it's really cold.